brlebtag/My-Commonplace-Book/Networking.md

 * I've noticed that `TCP Zero Window segment` is normal between 0 and 10 times.
 These results came from testing 1GB file transfers between PC and Android devices in a WLAN environment.
 More than this, it is a connection problem.

+* When there is a `TCP Zero Window segment` situation, the sender side will periodically send `TCP ACK` packets to check if there is still a connection and to poll the other side's situation (receive buffer size).
+The other side will (if still alive) reply with another `TCP ACK` with current status (receive buffer size) (it can still be zero or another value).
+Each time the sender side send a ACK packet it will double the waiting time.

 ## Wifi-Direct
 * Android uses IP range for wifi direct 192.168.49.1/24.
 Group Owner (GO) is always 192.168.49.1 (it is hard-coded in the codebase).
 On the other hand.
 Windows uses 192.168.137.1/24 (/24 is my supposition).
 Group Owner is 192.168.137.1.